xochilpili/challengeYalo/README.md

 ###### Arithmetic

-This version required **mathjs**.
+This version requires **mathjs**.
 This library is a wellknown and oficial library for math operations and even _in our case_ LL1, Shunting Yard and RPN Algorithms.
 For further information, please follow [MathJS](https://mathjs.org/).

 ###### There're two versions of logic